Reltroner/reltroner-studio/content/blog/midnight-awakening-field-study.md

 Unlike at home, **this kind of event never happens to me**.
 Only here.
 Only now.
-And the moment I left the masjid, the trembling stopped.
+And the moment I left the Mosque, the trembling stopped.
 My hand recovered its movement.
 My mind regained clarity.

 I believe this experience was **not a dream**, not a nightmare, but a real **first encounter**—with something I was **never meant to see**, but absolutely needed to *learn from*.